 Background

-RESTXQ is heavily influenced by [[!JAX-RS]].
+RESTXQ is heavily influenced by [[?JAX-RS]].
 However, we simplify and deviate from JAX-RS predominantly due to the language structure differences between Java and XQuery.
 Where JAX-RS describes Resource Classes and Resources Methods for Java, in XQuery we simply use the term Resource Function; for mapping HTTP calls to XQuery invocation, our unit of granularity is the XQuery function.

 Through the use of annotations on functions in XQuery, we declaratively mark-up the HTTP capabilities of a function.
 To minimise refactoring by developers when adding annotations to existing code, two measures must be respected by implementations: